 Asia is a diverse continent with picturesque terrain.
-Adrenaline-seeking travel bloggers share their experiences of ziplining across natural wonders of lush rainforest, idyllic islands, historic forts and river gorges.
+Adrenaline-seeking travel bloggers share their experiences of ziplining across natural wonders of lush rainforest, idyllic islands, historic forts, and river gorges.
 Let’s fly on the most thrilling ziplines in Asia.

 The Flying Fox Zipline in Jodhpur, India actually starts and ends on the crenellated towers of the legendary Mehrangarh Fort!
 Jodhpur is nicknamed the Blue City because most of the houses in the city center are painted blue.
 They surround the enormous fort, which dominates the skyline.
 So, what could be better than a zipline that actually leaves from the fort and provides the best views of the blue houses in the entire city?!

 There are six ziplines in total.
-The first is 115 m long, flying over the 18th century Chokelao Garden.
+The first is 115 m long, flying over the 18th-century Chokelao Garden.
 This is followed by a short walk on the battlements of the fort and a climb through a secret tunnel before launching into the second zipline, a 170-meter flight over Ranisar Lake into the surrounding desert hills.
 The third line (70 meters) crosses a deep ravine and has great views of Mehrangarh Fort.
 The next two are 270 meters and 160 meters through the surrounding hills.
 The final flight is an epic 300 meters back across the 15th century Ranisar and Padamsar Lakes to the fort’s towers.

 Jodhpur can be reached by plane, train, bus, or private car.
-There is a domestic airport with flights to many Indian cities.
+Tre is a domestic airport with flights to many Indian cities.
 The train station has trains to Jaipur (about 6 hours) and Jaisalmer (5.5 hours).
 The bus to Udaipur takes about 5 hours.
 The zipline’s offices are in a corner of the Chokelao Gardens in Mehrangarh Fort.

-A unique zipline sits right in the heart of gorgeous Yerevan, Armenia and is called ‘Yerevan Zipline’.
+A unique zipline sits right in the heart of gorgeous Yerevan, Armenia, and is called ‘Yerevan Zipline’.
 It is definitely one of the best things to do in Yerevan for adventure-seekers.

 The zipline flies you over Hrazdan Gorge, a rare city gorge that is nestled deep in Yerevan where the Hrazdan River flows.
 If you head to the zipline during late spring, the gorge comes to life with wildflowers, including a lot of red poppies!

 The zipline is about 870 meters long and the highest point starts at the beginning where it is 123 meters high.
-There are two ziplines on the Yerevan Zipline and the second one is 650 meters in length and has a height of 60 meters at its tallest.
+There are two ziplines on the Yerevan Zipline and the second one is 650 meters in length with a height of 60 meters at its tallest.
 You don’t need to book the Yerevan Zipline in advance and it costs about $30 in total.

 You can get to the zipline easily with public transportation (marshrutkas) or by taking a taxi from the city center.
 A taxi will be around $2 maximum.